 Community

 Mr. Carrillo chose to be a lawyer because of his calling as an advocate.
-This showed even before law school, as Mr. Carrillo sought to serve in the Nairobi office of International Justice Mission, (IJM), an organization focused on ending slavery and other injustices globally.
-Upon obtaining his law degree, Mr. Carrillo has promptly logged hundreds of hours of pro bono work on behalf of his neighbors, fellow Dallas citizens, military veterans, and those in need.
+He pursued his calling before law school, serving in the Nairobi, Kenya office of International Justice Mission (IJM)—an organization focused on ending slavery and other injustices globally.
+As an attorney, Mr. Carrillo has logged hundreds of hours of pro bono work on behalf of fellow Dallas citizens, military veterans, and those in need.

 Notable representation:

-• 18 residents of Dallas and Fort Worth to confront and resolve five high-crime residential properties near downtown Fort Worth and across East Dallas, South Dallas, and South Oak Cliff in Dallas (cases referred by Advocates for Community Transformation (Act))
+• Represented 18 residents of Dallas and Fort Worth to confront and resolve five high-crime residential properties in Northside in Fort Worth and across East Dallas, South Dallas, and South Oak Cliff in Dallas (cases referred by Advocates for Community Transformation (Act))

-• An eight-year U.S. Air Force veteran from Texas on remand before the Board of Veterans’ Appeals, which granted the veteran’s requested relief to remand all three of the veteran’s disability claims to a VA medical examiner for an opinion (case referred by The National Veterans Legal Services Program)
+• Represented an eight-year U.S. Air Force veteran from Texas on remand before the Board of Veterans’ Appeals, which granted the veteran’s requested relief to remand all three of the veteran’s disability claims to a VA medical examiner for an opinion (case referred by The National Veterans Legal Services Program)

-Mr. Carrillo also serves his local community through volunteer leadership and involvement in government and non-profit organizations:
+Mr. Carrillo also serves his local community through volunteer leadership in government and non-profit organizations:

 • Act (Advocates for Community Transformation)